The meat of the Midday Prayer rests in its psalms. Four options can be read, though some prefer to read all of them daily.

 Augustinian monk-turned-Magisterial Reformer Martin Luther once called the Psalms a miniature Bible.
 It was remarked that a Christian could find his entire life experience on display in them.
 This has been found true throughout the ages, and it is one of the many reasons Archbishop Cranmer thought it fit that Christians should journey through the…

-Blessed Be the Lord: A Commentary on the Benedictus
+Blessed be the Lord: A Commentary on the Benedictus

 The Daily Office of the Anglican tradition is known for many things.
 It has elements of rhythmic consistency and lines of beautiful prose.
 Part of this extraordinary heritage is the use of canticles/songs.
 These are either said or chanted at different times in Morning and Evening Prayer; many of them come from the very words…